kmj0810m-crypto/git-practice/README.md

-git-practiceThis is a Git practice repository.
+This is a Git practice repository.